Major Support Company Platform Suffers Cybersecurity Setback

 - Passwords, although no reported loss of passcodes has occurred

-ZenDesk has discovered no intrusions regarding support tickets or the above information, so the length of damage is minimal.
+ZenDesk has discovered no intrusions regarding support tickets or the above information, so the damage length is minimal.

-According to ZenDesk, there were support accounts that were accessed in some capacity.
+According to ZenDesk, some support accounts were accessed in some capacity.
 An estimated 700 customer accounts were affected regarding:

 - Encryption in the Transport Layer Security (TLS)